cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * `Vdaf.measurement_to_input_shares(measurement: Measurement, nonce:
   Bytes[Vdaf.NONCE_SIZE], rand: Bytes[Vdaf.RAND_SIZE]) -> tuple[Bytes,
   Vec[Bytes]]` is the randomized sharding algorithm run by each Client.
-(Input `rand` consists of the random coins consumed by the algorithm.)
+Input `rand` consists of the random bytes consumed by the algorithm.
 It consumes the measurement and the nonce and produces a public share, distributed to each of Aggregators, and the corresponding sequence of input shares, one for each Aggregator.
 Depending on the VDAF, the input shares may encode additional